 In general, UR email addresses are not available for our visiting students.
 The email address you provided on your registration form is recorded in your student account and will be used if needed.
 You do not need a University email address to access any University resources.

 Your NetID is the key to a variety of online services available to you at the University of Rochester, including access to the University’s wireless network.
 You are assigned a NetID when you first created a student account.
 In order to use your NetID, it must first be initialized.
 To do this, visit the NetID web page.

 Yes.
 Wireless access is available across all University campuses in academic buildings, residence halls, medical departments, and other spaces.
 In total, the wireless network provides about 5.5 million square feet of coverage.
-Instructions for connecting to the University’s wireless network can be found here.
+Instructions for connecting to the University’s wireless network can be found on the IT website.